dragosthealex/limigrations/README.rst

 3. Create your first migration using the command-line, then edit the `up` and `down` methods
 ::

-  $ python -m limigrations new --new_migration "users_table" --migrations_dir "my-migrations"
+  $ limigrations new --new_migration "users_table" --migrations_dir "my-migrations"

 Optionally, you can copy the `example <https://github.com/dragosthealex/limigrations/blob/master/migrations/example_migration.py>`_ and modifying the `up` and `down` methods, saving it in your migrations directory.